GridGain-Demos/gridgain-technology-primer/README.md

 Here is a diagram that illustrates a 2-node GridGain cluster with two caches in partitioned mode (we will cover the cache modes later, in step #4).
-It is provided as a simplified example to help understand data partitioning and may not represent the actual distribution of data in a real cluster.
+It is provided as a simplified example to help understand how data is distributed and stored; and may not represent the actual distribution of data in a real cluster.

 <div align="center">
   <img src="docs/Data_partition.png" alt="DataPartition">
 </div>

+> [!note]
+> - __Primary Partition__ is the main partition that holds the actual data for a given key.
+Each key is assigned to a primary partition in the cluster based on the hashing algorithm.
+> - __Backup Partition__ is a replica of a primary partition, stored on a different node to ensure fault tolerance and data availability in case the primary partition becomes unavailable.

 ## Prerequisites